 Colistimethate may also be used for purposes not listed in this medication guide.

-- mild numbness or tingling in your hands or feet;
+- numbness or tingling in your hands, feet, mouth, or tongue;

 - upset stomach.